AIgen-Solutions-s-r-l/fastapi-auth-service/docs/stripe_integration.md

 ## Credit Calculation

 ### For Subscriptions
-For subscription-based purchases, the credit amount is determined by the plan configuration in the database or by the direct credit amount if provided.
+For subscription-based purchases, the credit amount is determined by the plan configuration in the database.

 ### For One-time Purchases
-For one-time purchases, there are two approaches:

-1. **Direct Credit Amount**: If a `direct_credit_amount` is provided, it is used directly without any calculation.

-2. **Dynamic Calculation**: If no direct amount is provided, the system uses a dynamic credit calculation approach:
+One-time purchases use a dynamic credit calculation approach:

-   - Find plans with similar prices to the payment amount
+1. Find plans with similar prices to the payment amount
-   - Use the credit-to-price ratio from the most similar plan
+2. Use the credit-to-price ratio from the most similar plan
-   - Calculate credits = payment amount × ratio
+3. Calculate credits = payment amount × ratio

 For example, if:
 - Plan A costs $10 and provides 120 credits (ratio = 12)